VaLibTeam/VaLib/README.md

 The documentation will be generated in HTML format under `docs/html/index.html`.

 ## Contributing
 We welcome contributions!
-If you'd like to contribute to VaLib, please read our [contributing guidelines](CONTRIBUTING.md) (coming soon!) and feel free to open issues or pull requests.
+If you'd like to contribute to VaLib, please read our [contributing guidelines](CONTRIBUTING.md) and feel free to open issues or pull requests.

 ## Features
 ### 🚀 Modern C++ Features